 This program provides a property tax credit leased by a religious organization if the organization would have qualified for a property tax exemption under § 7-204 of the Tax Property Article of the Annotated Code of Maryland if it owned the property.
 Application must be made annually and a copy of the lease must be provided.

-Rt.
-1 Tax Improvements Tax Credit
+Route 1 Tax Improvements Tax Credit

-This program provides a property tax credit to certain eligible improvements on commercial properties adjacent to Route 1 or next to a Route 1 parcel and visible from the roadway or a tax parcel contained within the perimeter on the “20.129D Map”
+This program provides a property tax credit to certain eligible improvements on commercial properties adjacent to Route 1 or next to a Route 1 parcel and visible from the roadway or a tax parcel contained within the perimeter on the 20.129D Map.

-Tax Credit for Therapeutic Riding Facilities
+Therapeutic Riding Facilities Tax Credit

 This program provides a property tax credit therapeutic riding facilities that furnish services to disabled individuals, at least 85% of its clients are disabled and the owner is a non-profit organization.
 Application must be made annually.